Mental Health Care Plan: What Is It, Why Do You Need It, And How Do You Get One From Your GP?

 A mental health care plan does not expire and a referral is valid until the referred number of sessions have been used up.

-During your treatment plan, your GP may review your plan and update it according to your situation.
-Your GP may provide you with an updated referral letter and maintain the original plan.
+During your mental health treatment plan, your doctor may review your plan and update it according to your situation.
+Your doctor may provide you with an updated referral letter and maintain the original plan.

 When Do I Need To Get A New MHCP?

 Significant changes in your mental health may indicate that you need a new treatment plan.
-Your care plan should be regularly reviewed to ensure it is meeting your needs.
+Your care plan should be regularly reviewed to ensure it is meeting your needs for mental health services.

 How often a new plan is needed depends on the health care professionals involved.
-Mental health care plans may be prepared every 12 months, and reviewed after three or six months by a GP.
+Mental health care treatment plans may be prepared every 12 months, and reviewed after three or six months by a doctor.